 All of the problems associated with tooth extraction are costly.
 On the other hand, getting a root canal can work out cheaper and it takes lesser time as well.

 A root canal treatment can be completed within one or two dentist visits.
 In case you’re wondering what happens during the procedure, here’s what you can expect:

 Firstly, the dentist will numb the affected tooth using a needle that contains a local anesthetic.
-You’ll feel a slight pinch from the needle, followed by complete numbness on the area.
+You’ll feel a slight pinch from the needle, followed by complete numbness in the area.
 After that, the endodontist will place a layer of the dental dam to make sure that area is kept dry and clean throughout the procedure.

-Using a tiny mini-drill, your dentist will make a hole on the uppermost part of the tooth, and then they’ll systematically clean away the infected pulp in the tooth using equally minuscule files.
+Using a tiny mini-drill, your dentist will make a hole in the uppermost part of the tooth, and then they’ll systematically clean away the infected pulp in the tooth using equally minuscule files.
 The same files are used thereafter to contour the inner cavity and root of the tooth.

 They might even pour a little water in the cavity to properly rinse off any potentially remaining pulp.
-At this point, your dentist will apply a microbial formula onto the inner cavity to eliminate the threat of possible infection from lingering bacteria.
+At this point, your dentist will apply a microbial formula to the inner cavity to eliminate the threat of possible infection from lingering bacteria.